 Home › Forums › Why Don’t Students Like School?
 By Daniel T. Willingham › Chapter 2 › Impressions › Impressions

-This topic contains 6 replies, has 7 voices, and was last updated by Anonymous 1 year, 7 months ago.
+- This topic has 6 replies, 7 voices, and was last updated 2 years ago by Anonymous.

 I thought that this chapter was very informational in a way that is easily applicable to teaching and writing lesson plans for classes.
 I thought it was important for the author to point out the way that the brain works with reading comprehension, understanding ideas in context rather than simply understanding the idea on its own.
 I was interested in the idea of memorizing facts and data and how it affects our learning later in school.
 I found it interesting that the author talks about how memory is the way that we think.
 Our brains are retrieving information about the task at hand from our already formed memories.
 I really liked how to author talked about how if you are interested in a topic, reading about it will not bore you but you will become an expert about it.
 I think this is such an important thing to remember as a teacher.
 Engaging your students with lessons that revolve around things that they are interested in is the best way to keep them on task and engaged.
 As a teacher, it is important that we make sure that knowledge is always meaningful.
 Our curriculum should not be made up of mindless busy work, but it should be made up of challenging learning that helps our students to grow.